mboldt/2022-05-kubecon-eu-cnb-office-hours-demo/README.md

 ```

 We see SBOM for files in the cache and in the image that gets launched.
-These buildpacks write the SBOM in several formats.
+These buildpacks write the SBOM in several formats (CycloneDX, SPDX, and Syft).
-We scan the Syft SBOM from the gmes we use with the Grype tool:
+We scan the Syft SBOM from the gems we use with the Grype tool:

 ```
 grype -q sbom:sbom/launch/paketo-buildpacks_bundle-install/launch-gems/sbom.syft.json